submagr/can-you-teach-me/README.md

 # can-you-teach-me
-Can you teach me is a slack extension where a user can have a list of things she would like to learn about.
-Other users can see the list and see if they can quickly (30 minutes) give her a head-start
+Can you teach me is a slack extension inspired from [donut](https://www.donut.com/).
+A user can have a list of things she would like to learn about.
+Other users can see the list and see if they can give her a head-start.

-or
+Idea:

 - A user can have a list of things she would like to know.
 - Other users can see them and tag them if they happen to have worked with it in past.